unlockitio/unlockit-canton-core-ideathon/README.md

 **Services won't start or backend shows errors**

 The backend requires Canton to be fully initialized and seeded before it can start.
-Use this **staged startup approach**:
+Use this **staged startup approach** if the delays incorporated to take this into account are not sufficient:

 ```bash
 # Step 1: Start Canton, nginx-cors, and frontend first